-Yes, I have Bipolar Disorder, and yes, I take medication, but I don’t want to skip out on driving home this point: I was an angry person.
-I was angry about my past, angry that I had let my past seep into my adulthood, and angry that my marriage was unhealthy.
-Medication cleared my head enough for me to realize and accept this, and counseling has helped me deal with it.
+Yes, I have Bipolar Disorder, and yes, I take medication.
+But I don’t want to skip out on driving home this point: I was an angry person.
+I was angry about my past, and angry that I had let my past seep into my adulthood.
+The fact that my marriage was unhealthy was something that also made me angry.
+Medication cleared my head enough for me to realize and accept this.
+Counseling has helped me deal with it.

-If you’re a married person who struggles with anger, then you understand the frustration of not being able to win, no matter what you do.
-If your spouse tries to be comforting and soothing, you get angry because you feel like they’re minimizing your anger.
-If they fight back, you get angry because you can’t believe they have the nerve to engage with you.
-If they simply walk away, you fault them for being a wimp who doesn’t want to face you.
+If your spouse struggles with anger, then you understand the frustration of not being able to win, no matter what you do.
+Your spouse may try to be comforting and soothing.
+You get angry though, because you feel like they’re minimizing your anger.
+If they fight back, you get angry because they have the nerve to engage with you.
+Even if they simply walk away, you fault them for being a wimp who doesn’t want to face you.
 But somewhere in the mix, there is a lesser evil.
-The key is finding the lesser evil and coming to an agreement with your spouse over how you are going to utilize that.
+The key is finding the lesser evil and coming to an agreement with your spouse.
+You have to agree over how you are going to utilize that.

-For example, as illustrated above, when I’m angry, I’m not easy to please.
-Any reaction is bound to make me angry—initially.
-But as it turned out, when my husband responded to me in love—acknowledging that I was angry and actually hugging me (which is a lot like willingly stepping into a minefield, I have to admit)—while I got angrier at first, I eventually couldn’t deny that he was making a strong effort and that I was the one acting like a jerk.
-His love and physical touch defused my rage, which goes along with the theme of 1 Peter 4:8, “Above all, love each other deeply, because love covers over a multitude of sins.”
+For example, when I’m angry, I’m not easy to please.
+But when my husband responded to me in love—acknowledging that I was angry and actually hugging me (which is a lot like willingly stepping into a minefield, I have to admit)—while I got angrier at first, I eventually couldn’t deny that he was making a strong effort and that I was the one acting like a jerk.
+His love and physical touch defused my rage, which goes along with the theme of 1 Peter 4:8.
+“Above all, love each other deeply, because love covers over a multitude of sins.”
 In my case, it was to be taken literally!

 My husband and I have had many conversations about this topic.
-He knows that walking away from me or (worse yet) getting in the car to leave is like fanning an open fame.
+He knows that walking away from me or getting in the car to leave is like fanning an open fame.
 And arguing back just opens the door to more hurtful words on both sides.
-It isn’t easy to wrap your arms around someone who is verbally attacking you (or attacking inanimate objects), but my husband knows this is the most painless way of dealing with me.
+It isn’t easy to wrap your arms around someone who is verbally attacking you (or attacking inanimate objects).
+My husband knows, though, that this is the most painless way of dealing with me.
 Does he always do it?
 No. He’s human.
 It’s still easier to walk away or lash out.
 But his efforts have made a big difference in our home.

-I still get angry when I spend too much time dwelling on who I used to be, but there are more good times than bad ones now.
-When I know my mind is psychologically cycling (I can always tell), I try to give people fair warning, especially my husband.
-Still, even when I am cycling, I am able to control myself and not go to extremes as much as I used to.
-It is very rare that I become so angry I get enraged, and it’s also very rare that I contemplate harming myself anymore.
-And the fact that I was able to write this book, after a lifetime of not being able to finish anything I started, was a major victory for me.
+Sometimes I spend too much time dwelling on who I used to be.
+That makes me angry.
+But there are now more good times than bad ones now.
+When I know my mind is psychologically cycling, I try to give people fair warning, especially my husband.
+I’m able to control myself, even when I’m cycling, and not go to extremes as much as I used to.
+Even though I get angry, it is very rare that I get enraged anymore.
+It’s also very rare that I contemplate harming myself anymore.
+The fact that I was able to write this book, after a lifetime of not being able to finish anything I started, was a major victory for me.

 Being a Good Spouse under Bad Circumstances

-Shortly after I conducted the Internet survey for the premarital counseling article I was writing, I conducting a survey about the impact mental illness has on marriages.
+I conducted a survey about the impact mental illness has on marriages.
 I got some very honest and moving responses, and both Scott and I could relate to all of them.

-Possibly the most important response I received came from a woman my age whose marriage had ended in divorce due to her struggles with depression:
+Possibly the most important response I received came from a woman my age.
+Her marriage had ended in divorce due to her struggles with depression.

 If you suspect something may be wrong, DO NOT ignore it or discount it.
-I have to live every day for the rest of my life knowing that I destroyed our marriage and that it could have easily been prevented.
+I have to live every day for the rest of my life knowing I could have prevented destroying our marriage.
 I’m not huge on the psychosocial sciences, but some things are just too important to ignore.
 Don’t expect to fully understand how they are feeling; sometimes it’s just not possible.

 …Reassure them with your love.
 Don’t withhold yourself from them because you don’t understand.
 That was one of our downfalls.
 James didn’t understand what I was going through so he withdrew from me, which just made it worse.
 Remain committed, no matter what.
 Even if you don’t “feel” love for them, your job as their spouse is to show them God’s love.
 So at the times when it’s hardest to love them, just resolve to show them God’s love.
 And never stop praying for them.